mhagstrand/slate/source/includes/_api_load.md

 Upon receiving a **GET** request to the **Load Callback URI**, your app needs to [process the signed payload](#process).

 After processing the payload, your app returns its user interface as HTML.
 BigCommerce renders this inside of an iframe.
-Please see [User Interface Constraints](/api/v2/ui-constraints) for important information about your app's user interface.
+Please see [User Interface Constraints](/api#ui-constraints) for important information about your app's user interface.

-### <a name="uninstall"></a> About the uninstall request (optional)
+### <span class="jumptarget"> <a name="uninstall"></a> About the uninstall request (optional)</span>

 Store owners have the option to uninstall any app at any time.
 When a store owner uninstalls an app, the app's OAuth token is revoked and the app cannot make requests to the Stores API on the store's behalf anymore.